 Observing the stages of typical language development can assist with formulation of goals.
 You can find a clear overview of the stages of typical language development, and the types of words we might expect at each level, at PRC’s AAC Language Lab: https://aaclanguagelab.com/slp/stages.

-Eminent speech pathologist Gail Van Tatenhove has outlined practical strategies for AAC implementation based on typical development in this document LINK TO GVT 2016 – NORMAL LANGUAGE DEVELOPMENT & AAC.
+Eminent speech pathologist Gail Van Tatenhove has outlined practical strategies for AAC implementation based on typical development in this document.
 Gail’s website, http://www.vantatenhove.com/, is also loaded with practical resources for AAC assessment & implementation.

 Lists of high-frequency vocabulary may also guide selection of language targets.
-This list LINK TO GVT 300 WORD LIST suggests useful core vocabulary to focus on each step of the way.
+The 300 word list suggests useful core vocabulary to focus on each step of the way.

-There are a range of additional tools available to assist with ongoing assessment & data collection – see the ASSESSMENT and DATA LOGGING sections of our website.
-INSERT INTERNAL LINKS
+There are a range of additional tools available to assist with ongoing assessment & data collection – see the assessment and data logging sections of our website.

 Van Tatenhove – Building Language Competence with Students Using AAC Devices: Six Challenges (ASHA)